allegro/allegro.tech/_posts/2017-06-13-presto-small-step-for-devops-engineer-big-step-for-big-data-analyst.md

 ### PoC

 Eventually, it was high time to test Presto under real-world conditions.
-As we were sure of our choice, we added suitable modules to Allegro Hadoop Manager to deploy and conveniently manage Hadoop clusters and data processing tools.
-We deployed Presto on the target infrastructure because we considered any tests carried out in other environments (cloud?) to be unreliable.
+As we were sure of our choice, we added suitable modules to Allegro Hadoop Manager (developed in [Puppet][8])to deploy and conveniently manage Hadoop clusters and data processing tools.
+We deployed Presto on the target infrastructure based on bare metal because we considered any tests carried out in other environments (cloud?) to be unreliable.
 It took one engineer a few days to deploy and configure the platform.

 The results of first tests carried out with real queries concerning real-world data were significantly better compared to Hive ver.
 1.2.
 Presto turned out to be at least 4 times faster than a control sample.